-Ceri's focus in on undertaking applied procurement research and his main research interests remain rooted in SME interaction in public procurement.
-He has authored a number of influential publications in this area: for example, in 2018, he authored a journal article on feedback and supplier debriefing practices and their impact on SMEs, and in 2019, authored a seperate piece of work entitled "Unpacking SME Failure in public sector competitions: reasons, perspectives and implications".
+Ceri's focus is on undertaking applied procurement research and his main research interests remain rooted in SME interaction in public procurement.
+He has authored a number of influential publications in this area: for example, in 2018, he authored a journal article on feedback and supplier debriefing practices and their impact on SMEs, and in 2019, authored a separate piece of work entitled "Unpacking SME Failure in public sector competitions: reasons, perspectives and implications".
 Both of these articles have been ranked by external reviewers to be of the highest academic rating for Originality and Significance.
 The research from this work is expected to feature as a REF Impact Case Study in the 2020 REF exercise.
 Ceri also wrote the Law School’s 2014 3* REF Impact Case Study submission and his research featured heavily in the impact narrative for this Case Study.

 He has also written book chapters on SME-Friendly procurement and has authored a variety of commissioned reports.
 For instance, he was one of the authors of the Welsh Government “Barriers to Procurement Opportunity” report.
 The recommendations from this report have been implemented by the Welsh Government’s Value Wales division which adopted the report as government policy in 2012.
 He has also authored reports on a variety of other elements of SME friendly procurement, including: E-Procurement and tendering support mechanisms.